bogosorted/RodavortSbgames/README.md

 # RodavortSbgames

-#### Lan Multiplayer cardgame for STANDALONE and ANDROID.
+#### Lan Multiplayer Cardgame for STANDALONE and ANDROID.
-Game created to participate in the SbGames event in the student category.
+Unity3D game created with the intention of participating in a global gaming event in the student category.

 ## Programming by: